-- 1.1 The Governing Authority, Academic Council and/or the University Executive C o m m i t t e e may require that specific policies are drafted; - 1.2 The President or his/her nominee has the responsibility to ensure that such policies are prepared; - 1.3 The Governing Authority has a statutory responsibility for the consideration and approval of policies.
-The Academic Council and Executive have delegated powers from Governing Authority for consideration of and approval of policies.
+- 1.1 The Governing Authority and/or the University Executive may require that specific policies are drafted. - 1.2 The President or his/her nominee has the responsibility to ensure that such policies are prepared. - 1.3 The Governing Authority has a statutory responsibility for the consideration and approval of such policies.